Contact

 user

-or whom theuser
+or who look to theuser

-is likely responsible for the outcome of their work. - Base: this is every other important relationship, meant to ensure that there is a wider impact than just the team.
+'s community, meant to ensure that there is a wider impact than just the team.

 Examples